 It has light-producing organs on its body, eyes and tentacles, and is considered quite a rare squid.
 In adults the fin is diamond or heart-shaped.
 It is thought that the light-producing organs below its eyes and on its tentacles are used in courtship.

-Japetella diaphna, on the right, is a deep-water octopus found from 700 - 3500 metres deep in the Northern Pacific.
+Japetella diaphna, above, is a deep-water octopus found from 700 - 3500 metres deep in the Northern Pacific.

 It uses bioluminescence to attract mates, and a fully grown adult is just 10 centimetres long.

-Pterygioteuthis giardi, on the right, is a squid found in temperate and tropical oceans at depths of 200 - 700 metres.
+Pterygioteuthis giardi, above, is a squid found in temperate and tropical oceans at depths of 200 - 700 metres.
 It is unusual in that some of its suckers have hooks that enable it to capture prey more easily.

 Onychoteuthis banksii, the Common clubhook squid

-Onychoteuthis banksii also known as Loligo banksii, on the right, is found world wide.
+Onychoteuthis banksii also known as Loligo banksii, above, is found world wide.
 The long arms have a double row of hooks as well as the more usual suckers, giving this squid its common name.

 The blue-ringed octopus (Hapalochlaena lunata) is just 10 cm long.
 It is a very pretty animal and swims in an elegant manner among the coral reefs in the Pacific and Indian oceans.
 However it has a venomous bite potent enough to kill an adult human in just 15 minutes.